MSU-Denver-ACM/MSU-Denver-ACM.github.io/SIGS/Mobile/index.md

 **Moar stuff**

-Flutter reached a version 1.0 not to long ago!
+Flutter reached a version 1.0 not too long ago!
 <https://www.youtube.com/watch?v=kpcjBD1XDwU>

 Uber is going to demonstrate one of their prototype technologies.